-Here we’ve made pappardelle noodles, but you could use this recipe to make any pasta.
+Here at Gelson's Market we’ve made pappardelle noodles, but you could use this recipe to make any pasta.
 Similarly, you’ll note that we’ve used the pasta rolling attachment for the KitchenAid mixer to sheet our pasta, but you could also use this recipe on a hand-cranked pasta maker.
 Or if you’re super motivated: Our Italian grandmothers and grandfathers used a rolling pin to sheet their pasta.
 It can be done!

 Our tip: Your pasta will have an amazing texture if you use a finely milled Italian “00 Flour” and knead your dough for at least 5 to 7 minutes, even 10, to develop the glutens — it can feel interminable, but that’s where the dough’s springy elasticity comes from.